 - i.
 The University shall offer UG and PG programs as approved by the BoM on the recommendation of the AC either on its own or on the initiative of a Department/ School, and/or on the direction of the BoM. - ii.
 The minimum entry qualifications and the policy and procedure of admission to the programs shall be such as may be approved by the AC. - iii.
-A student of a program shall be required to earn a minimum number of credits through various curricular components like lectures/tutorials/laboratory/studio courses, seminar, industrial

-- iii.
-A student of a program shall be required to earn a minimum number of credits through various curricular components like lectures/tutorials/laboratory/studio courses, seminar, industrial training, project etc. at the University or at such other institutions/industry as may be specified in the Regulations. - iv.
+A student of a program shall be required to earn a minimum number of credits through various curricular components like lectures/tutorials/laboratory/studio courses, seminar, industrial training, project etc. at the University or at such other institutions/ industry as may be specified in the Regulations. - iv.
 A student shall be required to complete all the requirements for the award of the Bachelor or Master degree within such period as may be specified in the Regulations. - v.
 A student shall be required normally to attend every lecture, tutorial, studio and laboratory class.
 However, for late registration, sickness or other such exigencies, absence may be allowed as provided for in the Regulations. - vi.
 A student may be granted such scholarship/ studentship/ assistantship/ stipend, etc. and awarded such prizes and medals as may be specified in the Regulations in accordance with the directions of the Government of India/Government of NCT of Delhi and/or the decision of the AC/BoM. - vii.
 The procedure for the withdrawal from a program, rejoining the program, and all such matters as may be connected with the running of a program shall be such as may be specified in the Regulations. - viii.
 The procedure of conduct of examination, evaluation, the award of grades and the SGPA/CGPA, secrecy, and declaration of result shall be such as may be specified in the Regulations. - ix.
 The award of the Bachelor or Master degree to an eligible student shall be made in accordance with the procedure laid down in the Regulations. - x.
 The procedure for temporarily suspending or phasing out of a program, shall be such, as may be laid down in the Regulations. - xi.
 Notwithstanding anything contained in the above Ordinance, no Regulations shall be made in contravention of the decision of the AC/BoM in regard to the duration of the program, the number of studentships, the procedure of admission, the percentage of students of various categories.
 The Regulations for the undergraduate and post graduate degree programs can be prepared/ modified / amended from time to time and the same shall be approved by the AC. - xii.
 Subject to the provisions of the Act and Statutes and these Ordinances, the issues not covered in these Ordinances or in the event of differences of interpretation, the Vice Chancellor may take a decision, after obtaining the opinion of a Committee consisting of any or all the Deans of the University.
 The decision of the Vice Chancellor shall be final. - xiii.
 In special circumstances, the Vice Chancellor may, on behalf of the BoM, approve amendment, modification, insertion or deletion of an ordinance(s), which in his opinion is necessary or expedient for the smooth running of a program, provided that all such changes shall be reported to the BoM in its next meeting for ratification.

-Regulations for the Undergraduate and Post Graduate Degree Programs
+Regulations for the Undergraduate and Post Graduate degree programs

-(To be read alongwith the Ordinance 1(B), 2018 meant for the undergraduate and post graduate degree programs of Delhi Technological University for Delhi Technological University for batches 2018-19 onwards)
+(To be read alongwith the Ordinance 1(B), 2018 meant for the undergraduate and post graduate degree programs of Delhi Technological University for batches 2018-19 onwards)